-- Gets into physical or verbal fights. - Has friends who bully others. - Is increasingly aggressive. - Is sent to the principal's office or to detention frequently. - Has unexplained extra money or new belongings. - Blames others for their problems. - Doesn't accept responsibility for their actions. - Is competitive and worries about their reputation or popularity.
+- Gets into physical or verbal fights. - Has friends who bully others. - Is increasingly aggressive. - Is sent to the principal's office or to detention frequently. - Has unexplained extra money or new belongings. - Blames others for his or her problems. - Doesn't accept responsibility for his or her actions. - Is competitive and worries about his or her reputation or popularity.